forever-spring/quick-planner/README.md

 * Plan your days quickly and without hustle
 * Always keep your goal and your why in sight.
 * Write the date in any form you prefer.
 * Add your tasks and group them in categories.
-Categories are color coded.
+Categories can be color coded.
 * Write down 3 things you are grateful for each day to stay positive.
-* Add Tasks to your day to get them done, and cross them off when they're done.
+* Add Tasks to your day to get them done, reorder them as needed, and cross them off when they're done.
 * Review your past days if you like.
 * Supports English and Farsi.